river pet resort and rehab

 river pet resort & rehab

-offers physical rehabilitation for dogs with orthopedic problems
+offers physical rehabilitation for dogs with orthopedic and neurologic problems.

 Dr. Karen Zelinski is a certified in canine physical rehabilitation.
 She received her veterinary degree in 1993 at Cornell University College of Veterinary Medicine.
 Dr. Zelinski has practiced small animal medicine for 15 years.
 During that time she spent several years in emergency practice.
 Dr. Zelinski took her certification training for canine physical rehabilitation at the University of Tennessee College of Veterinary Medicine.
 She currently evaluates and treats the rehabilitation cases at river pet resort and also sees regular cases at our affiliate hospital Animal General.
 Dr. Zelinski strives to provide excellent veterinary care and work closely with your regular veterinarian when your dog is a rehab patient at river pet resort.